WHAT IS THE CLINT EASTWOOD LAST ONE STANDING (LOSER) EVENT?

 The race was held in Oxley Creek Common, Brisbane South, on August 14, starting at 1.00 am

 WHAT ARE THE RULES?

 - Each lap starts precisely 1 hour after the last.

-- A warning will be issued 3, 2 and 1 minute prior to the start of each lap.
+- A warning will be issued 3, 2 and 1 minute before the start of each lap.

 - All participants must start at the bell/horn from the corral (no exceptions).

 - Except for restrooms, participants may not leave the course until each lap is completed.